How to Become a Ship Fitter? | A to Z Career Guideline

 A shipfitter is part of a shipbuilding team.
 As a fitter for the ship, you must cut and attach enormous sheets of metal which form the hull or outside of a ship.

-In this position, you have to have experience and training in riveting and welding.
-You will also have to operate with blueprints in a workshop atmosphere, cutting and riveting metal sheets.
-You also need to work on the ship, frequently at high altitudes, to set the sheets into place and rive them to the ship's frame.
+In this position, you have to have experience and training in welding.
+You will also have to operate with blueprints in a workshop atmosphere, cutting and welding metal sheets.
+You also need to work on the ship, frequently at high altitudes, to set the sheets into place and weld them to the ship's frame.

 What Does A Shipfitter Do?